pluscloudopen/pske-docs/content/en/docs/03-tutorials/cert-manager-with-proxy-protocol.md

 Based on the current interactions between cert manager and ingress-nginx

 {{% alert title="Warning" color="warning" %}}
 Ingress NGINX and NGINX Ingress are not the same deployments.
-Although both use NGINX as their respective reverse proxy one of them is made by Kubernetes and one is made by NGINX
+Although both use NGINX as their respective reverse proxy, one of them is made by Kubernetes and one is made by NGINX
 {{% /alert %}}

 ## Clean install Ingress NGINX with helm